vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 Install theme and Plugins as necessary

-Dont forget to outcomment Port 80 in your docker-compose.yml once you have installed your SSL Certificate
+Dont forget to outcomment Port 80 in your docker-compose.yml once you have installed your SSL Certificate with WP Encryption.

 ```sh
    ports:
  #     - 80:80
 ```

+Also don't forget to back up your site with Updraftplus.

 ### WORDPRESS THEME & PLUGINS